 Fluoride strengthens the tooth by binding to the crystals in the enamel layer of the tooth.
 To determine which treatment approach and procedures would be right for you, please contact our dentist in Arcadia today to determine how your dental health can be best managed.

-Fluoride has been scientifically proven to lower the risk of issues such as tooth decay, periodontal disease, and teeth sensitivity when applied properly in conservative amounts and at specific intervals.
-The best way to maximize the benefits of fluoride is with the placement of fluoride varnish on the surface of teeth immediately after being professionally cleaned.
+Fluoride has been scientifically proven to lower the rihesk of issues such as tooth decay, periodontal disease, and tooth sensitivity when applied properly in conservative amounts and at specific intervals.
+The best way to maximize the benefits of fluoride is by using a fluoride varnish on the surface of teeth immediately after a professional cleaning.
 The therapeutic effects of fluoride varnish can last up to 60-90 days.

 What is Fluoride?

 Fluoride is a naturally occurring mineral found in food as well as in the water.
 In some areas, fluoride is added in the water source as a public health initiative to help prevent tooth decay.

 Water fluoridation is endorsed by the World Health Organization and the American Medical Association.
 The US Centers for Disease Control and Prevention listed water fluoridation as one of the ten great public achievements of the 20th century.

 Fluoride can help children prevent cavities and decay by hardening and strengthening the enamel on their teeth.
 For adults, fluoride can help harden the enamel on existing teeth.

 If you live in an area with fluoridated water, brushing your teeth daily with fluoride toothpaste should be sufficient in combating decay and cavities.
 However, if you do not have access to fluoridated water, additional fluoride treatment or fluoride supplements may be necessary.

 In summary, there are several steps to take in order to make the most of fluoride’s health benefits and minimize the risk of cavities.
 This includes:

 - Check to see whether your water supply is fluoridated, so you can determine whether additional fluoride treatment may be necessary.